Attend a Meeting

 Doors, Porches & Gardens Tour

 Doors, Porches, & Gardens walking tour showcases the hidden gems and secret gardens in Olde Towne’s lovely historic neighborhood.
 Committee members plan and coordinate this biennial event.
 If you’re interested in this leading committee, please email us.
+The next tour will be held in Spring 2023.

 Holiday Homes Tour